-Shadow IT brings up security, integration and operational challenges.
-Companies have three paths to choose from when it comes to dealing with shadow IT — they can accept it, try to suppress it or ignore it.
+Shadow IT brings up security, integration and operational challenges and companies have three paths to choose from when it comes to dealing with it — they can accept it, try to suppress it or ignore it.
 The latter option may be the path of least resistance, but can put the organization at tremendous risk.
 Ignoring shadow IT can threaten enterprise systems and data, and a security-conscious enterprise must have a plan for effectively dealing with shadow IT.

 Shadow IT is an umbrella term referring to any technology, be it an application or device (smartphone, tablet, laptops, etc.), deployed within an organization without the approval from the IT department.
 IT departments are often unaware that applications are being used by either individual employees or entire line of business units.